Are Hurricane Windows Bulletproof? The Truth Revealed

 How do I maintain hurricane windows after installation?

-Yes, if you regularly clean the frames and glass with mild soap and water, and check seals and hardware for wear, you can ensure their longevity and effectiveness.
+Regularly cleaning the frames and glass with mild soap and water, along with checking seals and hardware for wear, helps ensure their longevity and effectiveness.

 Are there any tax incentives for installing hurricane windows?

-Yes, if your state or local government offers energy efficiency programs, you may qualify for tax credits or rebates when installing hurricane windows.
+If your state or local government has energy efficiency programs, you might qualify for tax credits or rebates when you install hurricane windows.

 What should I do if I experience a power outage during a hurricane?

-Yes, if you have a backup power source or battery-operated lights, you can maintain safety and visibility in your home until power is restored.
+Having a backup power source or battery-operated lights can help you maintain safety and visibility in your home until power is restored.